madeleinewoodbury/GitHub-Finder/readme.md

 * [Bootswatch](https://bootswatch.com/) - Style theme used

 ## Credits
-This application was developed as part of Brad Traversy's course ModernJS on udemy
+This application was developed as part of Brad Traversy's course ModernJS on udemyß